halirutan/minimal-mistakes/wlplugin/_pages/about.md

 used to determine syntax highlighting, resolve where your functions are defined, and provide advanced code insight features.
 The parser must be error-tolerant because most of the time while you're writing, your code is incomplete and syntactically wrong.
-The parser must account for that and process the whole file, even if it contains errors.
+The parser has to account for that and process the whole file, even if it contains errors.
 One further complication is that the syntax of the Wolfram Language, although very well documented, has no official specification and there are some quirks in the language that pop up from time to time.
 To give an example, try to guess the result of `{1,2,3}/.1->4` without evaluating it.